n4-t3/DRF-Pizza-Menu-API/README.md

 Make a fetch request to [nathan34.pythonanywhere.com](http://nathan34.pythonanywhere.com/).

-> This returns the following json response.
+> This returns a json response that have the following structure.
 ```json wrap
 [
    {